hong-nvidia/usd-keyframe-generation/README.md

 node_prim.CreateAttribute('node:typeVersion', Sdf.ValueTypeNames.Int).Set(5)
 ```

-Finally, we populate the GraphNode with the relevant keyframe data
+Finally, we populate the GraphNode with the relevant keyframe data:

 ```
 '''